-5.2.2 COVARIATES
+5.2.2 Covariates

-Covariates used in this outcome evaluation study were the age, gender, and ethnicity of the primary kinship caregiver; number of adults in home; number of children in home; lifetime removals; lifetime placements; and prior involvement with Foster Kinship's navigator program.
+Covariates used in this outcome evaluation study were the age, gender, and ethnicity of the primary kinship caregiver; number of adults in home; number of children in home; lifetime removals; and lifetime placements.

-- 1 KINSHIP CAREGIVER AGE was defined as the self-reported biological age of the primary kinship caregiver.
-This covariate was operationalized as birth year and measured as a whole number. - 2 KINSHIP CAREGIVER GENDER was defined as biological sex and operationalized as male or female.
-This covariate was measured as 1 = female; 0 = male. - 3 KINSHIP CAREGIVER ETHNICITY was defined as the self-reported ethnicity of the primary kinship caregiver.
-This covariate was operationalized as six ethnic groups and measured as 1 = African-American, 2 = Asian, 3 = Latino, 4 = Native American, 5 = Pacific Islander, and 6 = White non-Latino. - 4 ADULTS IN HOME was defined as the total number of adults living in the home the child was removed from by Clark County DFS.
-This covariate was operationalized as a person 18-years old or older and measured as a whole number. - 5 CHILDREN IN HOME was defined as the total number of children living in the home the child was removed from by Clark County DFS.
-This covariate was operationalized as a person 17-years old or younger and measured as a whole number. - 6 LIFETIME REMOVALS was defined as the total number of times the child was removed from a Clark County DFS placement prior to and during the study period.
-This covariate was measured as a whole number.
+(1) Kinship Caregiver Age was defined as the self-reported biological age of the primary kinship caregiver.
+This covariate was operationalized as birth year and measured along a numeric scale.

-- 7 LIFETIME PLACEMENTS was defined as the total number of times the child was placed outside her/his biological parent's home by Clark County DFS before and during the study's timeframe.
-This covariate was measured as a whole number. - 8 PRIOR NAVIGATOR SERVICES was defined as a formal kinship caregiver receiving Foster Kinship navigator services prior to October 2016.
-This covariate was measured as 1 = yes; 0 = no.
+- (2) Kinship Caregiver Gender was defined as biological sex and operationalized as male or female.
+This covariate was measured as 1 = female; 0 = male. - (3) Kinship Caregiver Ethnicity was defined as the self-reported ethnicity of the primary kinship caregiver.
+This covariate was operationalized as six ethnic groups and measured as 1 = African-American, 2 = Asian, 3 = Latino, 4 = Native American, 5 = Pacific Islander, and 6 = White non-Latino. - (4) Adults in Home was defined as the total number of adults living in the home the child was removed from by Clark County DFS.
+This covariate was operationalized as a person 18-years old or older and measured as a whole number. - (5) Children in Home was defined as the total number of children living in the child was removed from by Clark County DFS.
+This covariate was operationalized as a person 17-years old or younger and measured as a whole number. - (6) Lifetime Removals was defined as the total number of times the child was removed from a Clark County DFS placement prior to and during the study period.
+This covariate was measured as a whole number. - (7) Lifetime Placements was defined as the total number of times the child was placed outside her/his biological parent's home by Clark County DFS before and during the study's timeframe.
+This covariate measured as a whole number.

-5.2.3 MATCHING VARIABLES
+5.2.3 Matching Variables